-9. The subject site is approximately 4.3 hectares (10.7 acres) in size and is located generally southeast of the intersection of Mapleview Drive East and St. Paul's Crescent, adjacent to the Metrolinx / GO Rail Line in the Hewitt's Secondary Plan area (Appendix B: Hewitt's Secondary Plan - Land Use Schedule).
-The subject site is comprised of a single parcel that will eventually gain access via a new municipal road through the integration with the subdivision under review to the north.
+9. The subject site is approximately 30.25 hectares (74.8 acres) in size and is located generally southeast of the intersection of Mapleview Drive East and the proposed extension of Prince William Way in the Hewitt's Secondary Plan area (Appendix B: Hewitt's Secondary Plan - Land Use Schedule).
+The subject site is comprised of a single parcel, identified as 883 Mapleview Drive East.